AntoineDrsl/Rezume/README.md

 # rezume_web

-Before to start :
+## Before to start :

+Install packages to run the app
-npm i --save express mongoose body-parser bcryptjs cors
+`npm i --save express mongoose body-parser bcryptjs cors`

+Create a database in MondoDB called "Rezume" with a table "users"

+## To launch the application

+Launch the backend (Node)
+`cd server`
+`node index.js`

+Launch the frontend (AngularApp)
+`cd rezume-web`
+`ng serve --open`